MinjaeWong/csc313-final-project/README.md

 ### Features:

-Currently supports BTC only, but this will soon cover Ripple, Ethereum, Litecoin & Bitcoin C
+Currently supports BTC only, but this will soon cover Ripple, Ethereum, Litecoin & Bitcoin Cash.

+### TO-DO:

+She gets a little grumpy when t